British-Israel-World Federation

-The British-Israel-World Federation (also stylized as the British-Israel World Federation) is a United Kingdom-based organization that promotes British Israelism, a pseudohistorical belief that the people of the British Isles are direct descendants of the Ten Lost Tribes of ancient Israel.
+The British-Israel-World Federation (also stylized as the British-Israel World Federation) is a United Kingdom-based organization that promotes British Israelism, the historical belief that the people of the British Isles are direct descendants of the Ten Lost Tribes of ancient Israel.
 The group was founded in London on 3 July 1919, although its roots can be traced back to the 19th century.

 Background

 In the 19th century, much of the British Israel movement was made up of smaller, localized associations.
 In 1919, some 80 independent associations throughout the British Isles, Australia, New Zealand, the Union of South Africa, Canada, and the United States joined into the British-Israel-World Federation.

 The main patron of this movement was HRH The Countess of Athlone.
 She attended the federation's first Congress in July 1920, and remained a patron of the BIWF until her death in January 1981.

 One of its founders was Reuben H. Sawyer, a clergyman in Portland, Oregon, where he was involved in setting up an Anglo-Israelism group and as leader of the Oregon Ku Klux Klan.
 He spoke to the Federation's first conference in 1920.
 Sawyer's supremacist views were influential in the development of the anti-semitic Christian Identity movement out of the philo-semitic British Israelism.